ansible/ansible/docs/docsite/rst/dev_guide/testing/sanity/integration-aliases.rst

 They also improve efficiency by keeping tests with similar requirements running together.

 When selecting a group for a new test, use the same group as existing tests similar to the one being added.
+If more than one group is available, select one randomly.

 Requirements
 ------------